Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 Affiliate/JV partner training guides are blog posts where you share information about your products or services with potential partners.

-This type of blog post can help potential partners understand what they need to do to be successful with your products or services.
-It will also help to generate leads and sales.
+Show potential partners what they need to do to be successful with your products or services.

 Example: How to Promote ClickFunnels?